4zv4l/nydl/README.md

-  rem              # remove music by name using fzf search           # search for music in the library sync [get/give]  # sync the music with the server help [COMMAND]   # Describe available commands or one specific command
+  rem              # remove music by name using fzf search           # search for music in the library sync [get/give]  # sync the music with the server help             # show this help
 ```

 - `MUSICS_PATH` env variable to set the music library path